jon-be180/nik-salon/README.md

-screamingfrog free ediion will work well twitter and tweet about the new blog article research more keywords to target for the blog area rank tracker system, serpfox has some free options compare article types for targeted keywords, read headings and writing style use content score serferscontenteditor
+screamingfrog free ediion will work well twitter and tweet about the new blog article research more keywords to target for the blog area
+5 in-links for each page, so for blog, 1 on the listing and 4 from other pages, screamingfrog "inlinks" section can show thise rank tracker system, serpfox has some free options compare article types for targeted keywords, read headings and writing style use content score serferscontenteditor